teuben/teunix/Install/Linux_U20.04.md

 A word on tinkering here: For the current Kubuntu the basic default setting for most are called Breeze.
 There are probably 10^18 different combinations, if not more.

+## Widgets

+Too many widgets is quickly becoming useless, as your normal windows are on top of them.
+Here's a few of the ones I tried:

+* Display Configuration - useful if you give talks or switch monitors a  lot (e.g. between home and work on a laptop)
+* Lock/Logout
+* Quick Share
+* Touchpad - useful if you need to turn off touchpad temporarely - useful on laptops
+* - and the following ones will need a download
+* Luna II - phase of the moon
+* Event Calendar - weather, calendar,
+* Condensed Weather -

 ## Linux for Development

 * https://www.ostechnix.com/simple-script-setup-development-environment-ubuntu/